umijs/dumi/docs/config/frontmatter.md

 ### translateHelp

-- Type: `Boolean`
+- Type: `Boolean | String`
 - Default: `false`
 - Details:

 Whether to present the 『Help Translation』 prompt at the top of the page.

-### translateHelpHints

-- Type: `String`
-- Default: `This article has not been translated yet.
-Want to help us out?
-Click the Edit this doc on GitHub at the end of the page.`
-- Details:

-Translation help hints.
+When set `String` type, the prompt content will be customized.

 ### hide <Badge>1.1.0+</Badge>